finos-labs/project-analysis/README.md

 >    - channel linking
 >    - directory search
 > - A local file-based app directory implementation
+>
+>
+> If you are an Electron and/or Web Dev new to FDC3, it may be helpful to check out this primer.
 >... [_read more_](https://github.com/finos/electron-fdc3)
 >
 #### Further Details